Kichijōji: Inokashira Park

 Inokashira Park, the source of the Kanda River (神田川 Kanda-gawa), is located south of Kichijōji Station, and is a favorite spot for springtime hanami, or cherry-blossom viewing.
 Public-opinion surveys consistently designate Kichijōji one of Tokyo's most desirable residential neighborhoods.
 It features a large center lake, petting zoo, small cafes, food vendors, and street performers around the perimeter of the park.
 Nearby is the Ghibli Museum, which is part of the neighboring city Mitaka.

 Education

 Seikei University (成蹊大学) is a private university in the northwestern area of the district.
 It is part of a wider educational institute—an escalator school—which teaches from elementary school right through to university level, and is situated amongst rows of large trees in that area of Kichijōji.

+Tokyo Metropolitan Board of Education operates area high public schools.

+Musashino City operates public elementary and junior high schools.

 Little Angels International School, a private international school, previously had a campus in Kichijōji.

 Axis International School is a private school accepting children from the age of 1 to the second year of university.